erigontech/erigon/docs/programmers_guide/guide.md

 To regenerate this picture, run `go run cmd/pics/pics.go -pic prefix_groups_7`

 Now, if we were given the sequence of these hashes, we need to combine them to produce the root hash.
-This needs an introduction on an extra opcode, which takes specified number hash from the sequence (now we can have two sequences, one with key-value pairs, and another - with hashes), and places them on the stack
+This needs an introduction on an extra opcode, which takes a hash value from the sequence (now we can have two sequences, one with key-value pairs, and another - with hashes), and places it on the stack

-4. `HASH number_of_hashes`
+6. `HASH`

 ```
+HASH
+HASHER 0
+HASH
+HASHER 1
+HASH
+ADD 3
+HASHER 0
+HASH
+ADD 1
+HASH
+ADD 2
+HASH
+HASHER 0
+HASH
+HASHER 1
+HASH
+ADD 2
+HASHER 0
+HASH
+ADD 1
+ADD 3
+ADD 3
+ADD 1
-HASH 3
+HASH
-BRANCH 13
+HASHER 0
-HASH 5
+HASH
-BRANCH 12
-HASH 1
+ADD 1
-BRANCH 01
-BRANCH 03
-BRANCH 0123
-HASH 5
+HASH
-BRANCH 012
-BRANCH 013
+ADD 2
+ADD 3
+ADD 2
-HASH 1
+HASH
-BRANCH 0123
+ADD 3
 ```

 ### Multiproofs